harrionparrix/HandStrategyAI/README.md

 1. **Bot Submission**:
    - You can submit up to **5 bots**.
-   - Out of these, upto **2 bots** are allowed to have a strategy that selectively codes against specific opponent bots.
+   - Out of these, upto **1 bot** is allowed to have a strategy that selectively codes against specific opponent bots.

 2. **Bot Complexity**:
    - Bots can range from simple (e.g., always playing Rock) to very complex (e.g., machine learning-based strategies).